Skip to content

 • Code to run the game's logic (such as calculating the score, determining when to end a round)

-It might be quite disorderly if we did everything within a single defloop.
+It might be quite disorderly if we did everything within a single wire.

 To keep our code easily readable and organized, we split the UI and logic code into separate Loops running together on the Mesh.